 How Often Should You Clean and Maintain Lacquered Floors?

-There is no single cleaning schedule that fits every lacquered wood floor.
-The right frequency depends on foot traffic, shoes, pets, and how much grit the floor is exposed to.
-Overcleaning and undercleaning can both shorten the life of the lacquer finish.
+There is no single cleaning schedule for every lacquered wood floor.
+The right routine depends on foot traffic, shoes, pets, and how much dust or grit reaches the surface.
+Both overcleaning and undercleaning can shorten the life of the lacquer finish.

 Clean and Maintain Lacquered Floors